conjurer-rich/user-needs-mapping/_pages/home.md

 {% include section-image-right-two-col.html
     title="Stay ahead in a world of constant change." main_content="Your **Customer, Market and Technology** are the three main drivers of value in your organization.
 They are continuously evolving and the rate of change is only increasing.
 Organizations need to be able to **respond** to these changes **quickly** and **effectively**.
-This means being able to sense when to change i.e. **spot the signals** and then act quickly." image_path="/assets/images/aligning-teams-for-value.png"
+This means being able to sense when to change i.e. **spot the signals** and then be able to **adapt** quickly by ensuring the right people are aligned around the flow of value required to meet those changing needs." image_path="/assets/images/aligning-teams-for-value.png"
 %}

 {% include section-image-left-two-col.html
     title="The journey to success"
-    main_content="Start your transformation with User Needs Mapping.
-Align your teams, simplify complexity, and create a seamless flow of value to your users.
-It is a **practical**, **accessible**, and **scalable** approach that can be used by teams of any size, with or without prior experience in advanced frameworks such as Wardley Mapping or Domain-Driven Design.
+    main_content="Disconnected Product and Engineering teams lead to **silos**, **delays**, and **frustration**.
+We need to align those teams through conversations about user needs and how the work they do aligns with the organizations purpose.
+This is where User Needs Mapping comes in.
+It is a **practical**, **accessible**, and **scalable** approach that can be used by teams of any size, with or without prior experience of techniques like Wardley Mapping or Domain-Driven Design.
     \\
     \\
-    We seek to start a conversation between product and engineering teams to align around the needs of the users we are trying to serve.
-We do this via **visualizing the value chain** which helps us to understand the **flow of value** through the organization." image_path="/assets/images/Movie-goer-full-user-needs-map.png"
+    With User Needs Mapping we seek to start (and continue) conversations between product and engineering teams that align them around the needs of the users they serving.
+We do this by **visualizing the value chain** which helps teams to understand the **flow of value** through the organization and then determine how they might best align to deliver that value most effectively." image_path="/assets/images/Movie-goer-full-user-needs-map.png"
 %}

 {% include section.html
     title="Real-world results"
-    description="Transforming organizations, one map at a time." list_id="section-list"
+    main_content="Transforming organizations, one map at a time." list_id="section-list"
 %}

-User Needs Mapping has become a "go-to" technique used within the Team Topologies community.
+User Needs Mapping has become a **go-to technique** used within the [Team Topologies community](https://community.teamtopologies.com){: target="_blank"}.

 [![Team Topologies](/assets/images/teamtopologies/TeamTop_cover_RGB_flat_stroke.jpg){: width="20%" .align-center}](https://teamtopologies.com/unm){: .align-center}